Photo restoration image of women on boat to england

 Maybe down the road, we will want a higher resolution scan to print.
 Perhaps scanning technology will improve.
 As my grandmother used to say about sewing your own clothes; never throw out the extra fabric until you have finished wearing the garment.
 In other words, always keep the original.
 And, until someone figures out what to do with old slides and negatives, holding on to them keeps them out of the landfills for a little bit longer.

-Still life of lock on photo album
+editorial product photography of life of lock on photo album

 How to Protect Your Images